My friends know that I have fallen head-over-heels in love with knitting brioche designs.

 This particular solid colored yarn we have here is called Qulla, and is 90% merino.
-10% mulberry silk (I know, I know, where is the alpaca?
-I only can assume that the shephersds also raise merino sheep).
+10% mulberry silk (I know, I know, you are wondering where is the alpaca?
+I only can assume that the shepherds also raise merino sheep).
 There is 382 yards (350m) per 100g skein.

 Our variegated yarn is from Louisa Harding, called Pittura, a 75% wool/ 25% viscose from bamboo.
 It has 437 yards (400m) per 100g ball.

 Kit A: Quilla in Pebble, a very pale blue-gray + Pittura in The Scream (all the colorways are named after artworks), a vibrant blend of aqua, navy, purple, lime, yellow, green.